rohitsabu08/K-NN-and-1-NN-alogirithm-from-scratch/README.md

 # K-NN-and-1-NN-alogirithm-from-scratch
 KNN Algorithm from scratch.

-This repository explains the algorithm clearly
+This repository explains the algorithm clearly frmo the scratch.